A unified diagrammatic approach to topological fixed point models: Topology and non-commutativity

 We find indeed that $\mathcal{M}_2\circ\mathcal{M}_1$ is the identity on the triangle, and also $\mathcal{M}_1\circ\mathcal{M}_2$ is the identity on the triangle.
 However, if we apply $\mathcal{M}_1\circ\mathcal{M}_2$ to the cyclic $2$-gon

 we find that it does not map the $2$-gon to itself.
 This is again fine, as the equation between the very left and the very right is a derived move of the simplified liquid,

 If we apply $\mathcal{M}_1\circ\mathcal{M}_2$ to any model of the simplified liquid, we will get the same model again.
 So the models of the simplified liquid are in one-to-one correspondence with the models of the non-simplified liquid, which motivates the use of the word ``equivalent''.
 We will call two mappings such that both $\mathcal{M}_2\circ\mathcal{M}_1$ and $\mathcal{M}_1\circ\mathcal{M}_2$ are the identity up to moves \emph{weak inverses} of another.
-Two liquids are considered \emph{equivalent} if there are mappings between them which are weak inverses, and equivalence classes of liquids will be referred to as \emph{liquid classes}.
+Two liquids are considered \emph{equivalent} if there are mappings between them which are weak inverses of another.

 One might think that reducing the number of moves from $8$ to $5$ is not a significant improvement.
 Let us justify why it actually is.
 The key task is finding models for our liquid, which means solving the tensor-network equations given by the moves.
 As a measure of ``complexity'' of a liquid it thus makes sense to consider the computational cost of evaluating the two networks of each move, and in particular its scaling with the index dimension $d$.
 This scaling is always polynomial, but the exponents depend on the move.
 Very roughly, the exponent will increase proportionally to the ``linear size'' of a network.
 Thus, we have a strong preference for moves with small networks.
 For evaluating a 2-2 Pachner move we need of the order of $d^5$ $+$ and $\cdot$ operations.
 The same holds for a 1-3 Pachner move.
 All other moves in this section have smaller exponents and thus have a vanishing contribution to the overall complexity when scaling $d$.
 So from that perspective we have reduced the complexity from $7$ moves to $1$ move rather than from $8$ to $5$ moves.